arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Viewing exception data in the IntelliTrace summary window_

-	In general, this list contains multiple exceptions, some of which may be ignored as they are handled by the runtime environment and do not cause the role to crash.
+	In general, this list contains multiple exceptions, some of which may be ignored, as they are handled by the runtime environment and do not cause the role to crash.
 There is no precise rule regarding which exceptions are normal and can be ignored, so you will typically review the list to identify potentially fatal exceptions.
-You will find that examining IntelliTrace logs for successful deployments will enhance your ability to discriminate significant entries in this list.

-	Notice that the list includes a **FabrikamWorker.CustomException** with the message "_This is an example error._".
+	Notice that the list includes a **FabrikamWorker.CustomException** with the message "_This is an example error_".
 This is a custom exception that was created to easily showcase IntelliTrace.

-	To fix the problem, just remove the statement that throw the exception inside the **Run** method of the **WorkerRole** class.
+	To fix this particular problem, just remove the statement that throws the exception inside the **Run** method of the **WorkerRole** class.

 1. Select the **FabrikamWorker.CustomException** exception and click **Debug Newest Exception in Group** in order to locate where the exception is being thrown.